mzashh/mzashh/README.md

-- i'm Zahid and i mostly deal with electronics.
+- i'm Zahid and i mostly work with electronics.